 What’s it like to get a breast MRI?

 MRI (magnetic resonance imaging ) scans are usually done on an outpatient basis.
 You’ll lie face down on a narrow, flat table.
 Your breasts will hang down into an opening in the table so they can be scanned without being compressed.
 The technologist may use pillows to make you comfortable and help keep you from moving.
-The table then slides into a long, narrow cylinder.
+The table then slides into the state of the art MRI machine.

-The test is painless, but you have to lie still inside the narrow cylinder.
+The test is painless, but you have to lie still during the procedure.
 You may be asked to hold your breath or keep very still during certain parts of the test.
 The machine may make loud, thumping, clicking, and whirring noises, much like the sound of a washing machine, as the magnet switches on and off.
-Our hospital offers headphones with music to help block noise out during testing.
+Our hospital offers headphones with music to help you relax and block noise out during testing.

-The most useful MRI exams for breast imaging use a contrast material that’s injected into a vein in the arm before or during the exam.
-This helps to clearly show breast tissue details.
+The most useful MRI exams for breast imaging use a contrast material that’s injected into a vein in the arm during the exam.
+This helps to clearly show any abnormal breast tissue.
 The contrast material used for an MRI exam is called gadolinium.
 (It’s not the same as the contrast dye used in CT scans.)
-Let the technologist know if you have any kind of allergies or have had problems before with any contrast or dye used in imaging tests.
+Let the technologist know if you have any kind of allergies or have had any issues with any contrast or dye used in imaging tests.

 It’s important to stay very still while the images are being made, which only takes a few minutes at a time.
 Tell the technologist if you need to move or take a break.